NavyaBajwa/NavyaBajwa/README.md

 ## Hi!
 I'm Navya Bajwa 🧚‍♀️
 #### I'm a computer science student at Queen's University with a passion for computer vision, robotics, and ai.

-#### ⚡ I’m currently working on: making something with my raspberry pi!
+#### ⚡ I’m currently working on: Recognizing morse code (blinks) with computer vision and a custom CNN!

 #### 🔮 I’m currently learning about: AI saftey, graphics, and the intersection of health and technology.